pulumi/pulumi-self-hosted-installers/eks-hosted/README.md

 The following stacks manage stateful resources or resources that are foundational to other stacks.
 So careful thought should be given before destroying them:
 * 01-iam
 * 02-networking
-* 05-eks-cluster
 * 15-state-policies-mgmt
 * 20-database
 * 30-esc

 The following stacks do not manage stateful resources and so can be destroyed/re-created without losing data.
 Destroying/recreating these stacks will cause a service disruption but no permanent data loss:
+* 05-eks-cluster
+  * Note: You will have to modify the RDS to use a "throw-away" security group if you want to redeploy the cluster, and then replace the security group for the RDS with the security group from eks cluster.
+* 10-cluster-svcs
 * 25-insights: If restarted, use the service UI "selfhosted" page to reindex the searchclsuter..
 See: [Re-index opensearch](https://www.pulumi.com/docs/pulumi-cloud/admin/self-hosted/components/search/#backfilling-data)
+  * Coordinate with 90-pulumi-service based on which stack (currently) owns the `pulumi-service` namespace.
 * 90-pulumi-service

-## Migration to managed nodes notes
-Capturing steps for implementing the managed nodes approach This version is service disrupting to work on getting to an updated system
+## 2.x -> 3.x+ Installer Update Procedure

+This is a disruptive update but does NOT destroy any stateful resources (e.g. DB, or buckets).
+Allow for about an hour to complete the process.

+### Tear down the non-stateful resources

-* pulumi destroy the following stacks
+Destroy the following stacks in the given order.

-  * 90-
-  * 25-
-  * 10-
-* Go to AWS UI:
-  * Create a throw-away security group in the VPC being used (see 02-networking if you are not bringing your own)
-  * Go to RDS page and go to one of the instances:
-    * Remove the eks cluster nodegroup security group
-    * Add the security group just created
-    * Choose Apply IMMEDIATELY
+* 90-pulumi-service:
+  * pulumi state unprotect –all -y;
   * pulumi destroy
-  * 05-
-* pulumi up
-  * 01-
-    * This shoud just output a the instance and server roles as objects (along with the old outputs of the names, etc)
-  * 05-
-* Update RDS security group
-  * Option 1
-    * Go to AWS console RDS page and go to one of the instances
-      * Modify to remove the throw-away security group
-      * Add the nodesecurity group just created as part of the 05-eks-cluster update
-      * Choose Apply IMMEDIATELY
-    * Delete the throw-away security group since it's no longer needed
-    * pulumi refresh
-      * 20-
-        * This is to update state to reflect the new security group
-  * Option 2
-    * Run `pulumi up` for 20-database.
-      * Confirm it is only upating the vpcSecurityGroupIds property and say yes.
-* pulumi up:
-  * 10-
-  * 25-
-  * 90-
+* 25-insights:
+  * pulumi state unprotect –all -y;
+  * pulumi destroy
+* 10-cluster-services:
+  * pulumi state unprotect –all -y;
+  * pulumi destroy
+* 05-eks-cluster
+  * Before taking down the eks cluster, we need to temporarily remove the security group assigned to the RDS database:
+    * Go to AWS Console
+    * Create a throw-away security group - it doesn’t have to have any ingress or egress rules.
+Just make sure it's on the VPC being used for the self-hosted install.
+    * Go to RDS page and go to one of the RDS instances
+    * Unassign the “cluster” security group and assign the throw-away security group.
+      * APPLY IMMEDIATELY and wait for the instance to update.
+      * The other RDS instance will automatically update as well so wait for it to update - it may finish before the first one.
+  * In 05-eks-cluster folder:
+    * pulumi state unprotect –all -y;
+    * pulumi destroy

+### Set up for the new release of the installer
+* Pull down release 3.x+ of the installer.

+### Update and Deploy the Infrastructure

+* 01-iam
+  * You can remove the ssorolearn  from the config file.
+  * If BYO,
+    * You can remove the instanceProfileName from the config file.
+    * Attach the following policies to the instance role.
+Look at the “albControllerPolicy.ts” file to see how they should be added.
+      * "elasticloadbalancing:DescribeListenerAttributes",
+      * "elasticloadbalancing:ModifyListenerAttributes"
+  * Run `npm update` to ensure you have the latest version of the packages.
+  * Run `pulumi up` this should result in the role constructs being output and the sso and profile outputs being removed.
+  * If not BYO, you’ll see the instanceProfile being deleted.
+* 02-networking:
+  * SKIP
+* 05-eks-cluster:
+  * Run `npm update`
+  * Run `pulumi up`
+    * This will deploy the entire stack since it was destroyed earlier.
+* 10-cluster-svcs
+  * Run `npm update`
+  * Run `pulumi up`
+    * This will deploy the entire stack since it was destroyed earlier.
+* 15-state-policies-mgmt
+  * SKIP
+* 20-database
+  * Run `npm update`
+  * Run `pulumi refresh`
+    * This is to update state to reflect the “throw-away” security group attachment.
+    * It’ll also pull in new stack references.
+  * Run `pulumi up`
+    * This should only update the attached security group to the correct one and replace the “throw-away” security group that was attached earlier.
+* 25-insights
+  * Run `npm update`
+  * Run `pulumi up`
+    * This will deploy the entire stack since it was destroyed earlier.
+* 30-esc:
+  * SKIP
+* 90-pulumi-service
+  * Run `npm update`
+  * Run `pulumi up`
+    * This will deploy the entire stack since it was destroyed earlier.

+At this point, you should be able to login to the service.
+Note, it may take a few minutes for DNS to populate and/or caches to update.
+If you have stacks deployed but they do not show up on the resources page, an admin can go to Settings->Self-hosted and reindex the search cluster.